davidsteimle/powershellGitBranchPrompt/README.md

 -----

+While the git bash console will display your current branch, I live in PowerShell, and wanted to have the same functionality.
+We will use ``git branch --show`` if the current directory has a ``.git`` directory (making it a potantial repository).

 First, we create a function to get your current branch (if any), and return it with parenthesis.
 The variable ``$Query`` is function scoped, so if the user already has a variable assigned it will not influence this functionality.

 ```powershell